tastybug/rpi_git_backup/README.md

 #### What is to be mirrored?
 Figure out which repositories you want mirrored and consider whether its public or private.
-1) If its a public repo, copy the http clone URL.
+1) If its a public repo, have the http clone URL ready.
 1) For private repos there needs to be a ssh key available to the script, see below for details.
 Have the key and the ssh URL of your repo ready.

 #### Setup the mirroring script
 Clone this repository into your RPI using a system user that will do the mirroring later on.
-Create a file named `conf.txt`; for each git repository that you want to mirror, add a line as such: `folder_name|git_repo_url`.
-The first argument will be the folder that the mirrored repository (2nd argument) will be mirrored into: `./backup/$FOLDER_NAME`.
+Create a file named `repos.list`; for each git repository that you want to mirror, add a line as such: `folder_name|git_repo_url`.
+The first argument will be the folder that the mirrored repository (2nd argument) will be mirrored into: `backup/$FOLDER_NAME`.

 #### Got private repos?
 For private repos it's recommended to use the [deploy keys feature on Github](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys)